hanskellner/Fusion360ImportCSVPoints/README.md

 <pre>X,Y[,Z]</pre>

-The Z value is option and will default to 0 if not present.
+The Z value is optional and will default to 0 if not present.

 Additionally, a blank line will indicate a break in a sequence of points.
 For example, when the CSV file contains points for multiple lines then each set should be separated by a blank line.
 Here is an example of defining the points for two lines: